CartoDB/carto-workshop/basic.md

   * `FILTER BY LAYER`: "Countries".
   * `SOURCE COLUMN`: `sov_a3`.
   * `FILTER COLUMN`: `iso3`.
-* Now fitering by country, you are also filtering the cities within that country.
+* Now fitering by country (for instance, Spain), you are also filtering the cities within that country.

 <br>